HomeMy WebLinkAboutLand Use Case.CR.Aspen Airpot Auto Center Sub.A061-012643-344-16-300 061 -

 Page 3

-application to re-zone Block 2 as provided in Sub-Paragraph 29(a), above, Pitkin
+application to re -zone Block 2 as provided in Sub -Paragraph 29(a), above, Pitkin

 County may relocate or agree to the relocation of the traffic light from the Existing

-Entrance to the New Entrance at anytime after November 15, 2000."
+Entrance to the New Entrance at any time after November 15, 2000."

 Based on the above, it appears that the traffic light will be relocated in April, 2003.
 The applicant